Website Design Durban: What to Look for in a Local Agency

 Comparison area Better local option Better remote option

-Collaboration Easier when workshops or closer alignment matter Fine when process is strong and communication is disciplined
+Collaboration Easier when workshops or closer alignment matter.
+Fine when process is clear and communication is disciplined.

-Strategic depth Only valuable if the local team brings it A remote team can still be stronger if its process is better
+Strategic depth Only valuable if the local team brings it.
+A remote team can still be better if its process is better.

 What Durban businesses should ask before deciding